1958 Rhode Island gubernatorial election

 The 1958 Rhode Island gubernatorial election was held on November 4, 1958.
-Republican nominee Christopher Del Sesto defeated Democratic incumbent Dennis J. Roberts with 50.06% of the vote.
+In a rematch of the controversially decided 1956 election, Republican nominee Christopher Del Sesto defeated Democratic incumbent Dennis J. Roberts with 50.90% of the vote.

-Primary elections

 Primary elections were held on September 17, 1958.
+Roberts survived a primary challenge from Lieutenant Governor Armand H. Cote with 56.1% of the vote.